tonethar/IGME-330-Master/notes/HW-mapbox-1.md

 ## III.
 Refactoring the code to ES6 Modules

-1) Next let’s do some code refactoring - believe it or not - when we're done with this (in Maps Part II) - you will have some nicely structured "starter code" for Project 2
+1) Next let’s do some code refactoring - believe it or not - when we're done with this (in Maps Part II) - we will have some nicely structured "starter code" for a future project.

     - note the [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) in the `for..of` loop